theerapat-s28/public/README.md

 # Public

----
-## Public is a project that contain files that are not concerned about privacy for easy download via lionsublime.com
+## Public is a project that contain files that are not concerned about privacy for easy download via lionsublime.com with `wget` or `curl`.

 #### Download command with `wget`